warptools/gar/README.md

 which contains human-readable labels that are mapped to a treecas hash.
 (This would be reminescent of how git branches and tags point to commit hashes.)

+### transport with tar

+Planned feature: exporting data from a treecas in a gar heap into a tar stream;
+and importing a tar stream directly into a treecas.

+This would be handy for moving data between gar heaps.
+It would also be handy for unpacking lots of tar files with partially overlapping contents without spending lots of disk space on doing so.
+(If you're thinking that latter thing sounds useful for package management and build tools: yes, yes that's the aim.)

 ### treeidx files

 Treeidx files are meant to contain an all-in-one list of paths in a treecas entry, along with their sizes.
 The purpose of this would be to let a "dumb" HTTP client looking at a gar heap presented by a "dumb" HTTP server with no special configuration be able to download all contents of a tree, knowing only the treehash (and offer a decent progress bar while doing it, too).

+Transport based on treeidx files would involve more connections than a single tar stream (depending on http protocol version), but would also allow better deduplication and transfer of only needed subsets of data if the gar heap doing the retrieval already has some contents.